September 25th

 Commentary:

-By nature, children are, by nature, curious.
-They are curious not just about the world around them, but also about the boundaries of what they should or shouldn't do!
-Their inquisitive minds want to see how far they can go.
+By nature, children are, curious.
+They are curious not just about the world around them but also regarding their boundaries—of what they should or shouldn't do.
+Their inquisitive minds want to see how far they can push.
 Many times, despite knowing the dos and don'ts, they may still want to try their luck.
-At that point, it becomes essential for the parents, teachers or whoever is their guiding figure, to give them the proper direction.
-If the people guiding cushion the follies of the children in an effort to not make them sad, they would be doing a disservice to them!
+At that point, it becomes essential for the parents, teachers, or whoever is their guiding figure, to give them the proper direction.
+If the people who must guide the children end up cushioning their follies to avoid making them sad, they would be doing a disservice to them!

-Like they say, 'Do not prepare the road for your children, prepare your children for the road!'
-When real-life issues strike, those are the children who are better prepared and recover soon if they fall.
+As it is said, 'Do not prepare the road for your children; prepare your children for the road!'
+When real-life issues strike, better-prepared children will recover sooner even if they fall.

 In reality, both parents and teachers strive to imbibe excellence in children.
-The sayings go as - पुत्रादिच्छेत् पराजयम् (putrādicchet parājayam) and शिष्यादिच्छेत् पराजयम् (śiṣyādicchet parājayam).
-This means that parents are desirous of defeat from their children and gurus yearn for defeat from their students!
+The sayings go as—पुत्रादिच्छेत् पराजयम् (putrādicchet parājayam) and शिष्यादिच्छेत् पराजयम् (śiṣyādicchet parājayam).
+This means that parents desire defeat from their children and gurus yearn for defeat from their students!
 In fact, the whole reason why they put so much effort into guiding the youngsters is to see them surpass themselves!

 The example given in the verse is that of gold.
-Gold, when mined from the mines, is dull and lustreless.
-The goldsmith melts it, beats it repeatedly on the anvil and shapes it.
-Only then does it gain its lustre as well as value!
-Similarly, children who are disciplined and shaped with values from a young age accrue praiseworthy traits that shall make them happier adults in the future.
+Gold, when first mined, is dull and lustreless.
+The goldsmith melts it, beats it repeatedly on the anvil, and shapes it.
+Only then does it gain its luster as well as value!
+Similarly, children who are disciplined and shaped with values from a young age accrue praiseworthy traits that will make them happier adults later.
 Hence, it is of paramount importance for parents as well as teachers, to equip their children and students with this quintessential skill.

 pada vigrahaH: